UniversalDependencies/docs/_gub/dep/obl-subj.md

 ---

 The relation `obl:subj` is used for the NP related to the subject core-argument in a head-marking language.
-In Tupinambá, a strictly head-marking language, the core arguments are indexed on the predicate, but the NPs related to the core-arguments are in free-order in relation to the head.
+In Guajajara, a head-marking language, the core arguments are indexed on the predicate, but the NPs related to the core-arguments are in free-order in relation to the head.

 ```